DKNazar/dknazar.github.io/origami-ninja-star.md

 </div>
 <br>

-Status: In development during my spare time!
+Status: In development.
+Demo available on Steam.

 Follow Twitter to see latest updates: [@Dono_Arts](https://twitter.com/dono_arts)

 Steam: [https://store.steampowered.com/app/1147910/Origami_Ninja_Star/](https://store.steampowered.com/app/1147910/Origami_Ninja_Star/)

-Origami Ninja Star is a chaotic hybrid of fast paced action and physics-based combat where YOU are the weapon.
-Slice into a colourful paper world where everyone is folded differently, and your destiny is to destroy everyone in your way.
-As the self-appointed protector of your village, use your unfolding technique to switch between a nimble paper ball and a deadly ninja star.
-Harness momentum as the Ball to traverse and ricochet through levels, then unleash it as the Star to strike enemies with precision.
+Origami Ninja Star is a chaotic hybrid of fast paced platforming and momentum-based combat where YOU are the weapon.
+In this roguelite action game, follow the adventures of a fiery young paper star who is determined to become the greatest ninja.
+Slice into an ever-changing 3D paper world, destroying friends and enemies along the way!

 <br>
 <div align="center">